 Some of the advantages of an environmental site assessment include identifying liabilities relating to potential environmental problems before buying the site, screening investment buildings to identify sites with a high probability of being expensive to clean up, and establish criteria and procedures for ensuring that a property is kept clean by future tenants.

-A complete environmental audit would identify both designated toxic materials within a building, such as asbestos and PCB’s, and designated toxic materials in the soil such as heavy metals and hydrocarbons.
+A complete environmental audit would identify both designated toxic materials assessment within a building, such as asbestos and PCB’s, and designated toxic materials in the soil such as heavy metals and hydrocarbons.
 Based on such an audit, the cost of cleaning up the site can usually be estimated.

 Soil contamination clean-up is a major component in Ontario’s Environmental Protection Act and today no real estate investor should purchase an unaudited property.